So, what does it mean when a degree is professionally accredited?

 A professionally accredited degree is normally one that’s been approved by a professional body.
 Examples include the Chartered Institute of Marketing (CIM) for marketing degrees, The Institution of Engineering and Technology (IET) for engineering degrees or Association of Chartered Certified Accountants (ACCA) for accounting degrees.

 Accredited degrees are often developed and aligned with the professional body’s own qualification(s).
 It’s a clear sign that the course is relevant and up-to-date within a specific sector.
 It can also mean that some of your lecturers are currently practising in the industry.
-And studying an accredited degree often counts towards an additional professional qualification or registration with the professional body.

-Students will normally study for the professional qualification alongside their degree.
+Studying an accredited degree often counts towards an additional professional qualification or registration with the professional body and students will normally study for the professional qualification alongside their degree.